 Botanicus

 Botanicus is another excellent option.
-They have a great choice of organic cosmetics, soaps, oils, candles, honey, and tees.
-Whatever you choose, you are buying a high-quality product.
-Ingredients are grown without using any commercial fertilizers and chemical sprays in company’s gardens in Ostrá nad Labem.
-By the way, you can visit these gardens and nearby craft center during summer.
+They offer a wide range of organic cosmetics, soaps, oils, candles, honey, and teas.
+Ingredients are grown without commercial fertilizers or chemical sprays in the company’s gardens in Ostrá nad Labem.
+During summer, you can visit these gardens and the nearby craft center.
 In Prague, you can find a Botanicus shop in Tynsky Dvur, a few steps from Old Town Square.
-And it smells so good in there that you should allow at least an hour for your visit:).
+The store is aromatic, so allow at least an hour to explore.

 Where to buy Botanicus cosmetics?